 New Blog: Mystery of the Tallit

 The tassels on the end of the prayer shawl are composed of seven white strings and the one blue string.
 They are tied in five double knots, with four sets of wrappings between them.
 The first three wrappings are 7, 8, and 11, which total 26.
 In the Hebrew language, Hebrew letters have numerical values.
 God’s name in Hebrew is spelled with four Hebrew letters: Yod, Heh, Vav, Heh.
 The numerical value of these letters totals 26!
 The fourth set of wrappings is equivalent to 13, and it is the numerical equivalent of the Hebrew word echad.
 Jesus said in Mark 12:29 that, “The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord: And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.”
 This quote comes from Deut.
 6:4-5.
-The first part of this (which I have in bold), is called the Shema by the Jewish people.
+The first part of this (which I have in bold), is called the Shema.
 The knots are tied so that YHVH echad is spelled in Hebrew.
 YHVH echad means the Lord is one.
-When a Jewish person looks at the tzit-tzit on the end of the tallit, they are reminded of the Shema.
+When a person looks at the tzit-tzit on the end of the tallit, we are reminded of the Shema.
 We are reminded that we are one with God.

 To take this to a deeper level, the Bible says of Jesus in Rev. 19:16, “And he hath on his vesture and on his thigh a name written, KING OF KINGS, AND LORD OF LORDS.”
-The Lord will not have a name tattooed on His thigh.
 The word for vesture here can refer to the prayer shawl.
 Jesus is coming back on a horse, and He will have his tallit on.
 Since he is sitting, the knotted tassels will rest on his thigh!
 Since the Lord’s name is tied on the tzit-tzit, His name will be on His thigh!
 They will be tied to say that He is King of Kings and Lord of Lords!

 Christ even calls this garment the prayer closet in Matthew 6:6 when he speaks of prayer.
 They did not have closets in ancient times, so when a person pulled their tallit over their head it served as a closed in space or room where they could pray alone with God.
-It is a holy garment for God’s purposes.
+It is a holy garment.